 When contemplating infinity, it’s helpful to have a small thing that can fit in our hand.
 Wisława Szymborska places a blue umbrella alongside the universe.

-Unless your pockets are very large, you probably don’t want to carry The Wasteland around for Poem in Your Pocket Day.
-Choose one of these short poems to copy and carry with you all day.
+We don’t want you to be caught poem-less on Poem in Your Pocket Day.
+Choose one of these best 10 short poems to keep with you all day.

 It’s difficult to explain good fortune, though that didn’t stop Wisława Szymborska from trying in her poem “Could Have.”